Post

 Bus real-time information display Bus real-time information display

-It had to be smaller to fit my apartment and budget, but I can still add some extra features !
+It had to be smaller to fit my apartment and budget, but I would still be able add some extra features !

 Obtaining real-time bus data